 The BT iPlate can accelerate the broadband speed by up to 60%! tIt’s attached to your phone socket and reduces any extra radio interference.
 It’s a cheap option, but there are no guarantees whether it will work for you or not.

 A wireless repeater is a device that can bounce off the signals over a large area.
 It is an ideal way to increase your wireless range.
 However, WiFi repeaters are not very affordable.

 You can also invest in a powerline adapter.
 It will utilize the wiring in any space to disseminate WiFi signals.
 In simple words, powerline adapters convert any empty socket into a wireless hotspot.
 Once again, the powerline adapter is expensive and will require a substantial amount if you’re looking to use them around the house.

 How to Increase Bandwidth – General Tips & Tricks

 We have talked about specific topics about improving bandwidth.
 Now, let’s discuss some general tips and tricks that can assist in the matter:

 Using a VPN has many benefits.
 You can avoid bandwidth throttling as your ISP won’t be able to recognize you.
 Also, there is an added benefit of utmost internet security and privacy.

 10. Go Wired

 It is a fact that wired connections have better internet speed than wireless ones.
-So, you should keep in mind that choosing a wireless connection means a substantial decrease in speed.
+It would help if you kept in mind that choosing a wireless connection means a substantial decrease in speed.
 If you can, it is the best option to attach an Ethernet cable to the device.
-And if your speed doesn’t improve even after connecting Ethernet cable then the problem is with your ISP.
+And if your speed doesn’t improve even after connecting the Ethernet cable, then the problem is with your ISP.

 11. Switch Your Browser